bcgsc/RNA-Scoop/README.md

 ```
 conda create -n rnascoop -c cyclus java-jre -y
 ```
+**Please note that the above command does not install RNA-Scoop in `conda`!**

 To activate this `conda` environment, use
 ```
 conda activate rnascoop
 ```
-You can run RNA-Scoop within this `conda` environment.

-**Please note that these commands do not download/install RNA-Scoop!
-See the next section for more details.**
+You can run RNA-Scoop within this `conda` environment if you already have the RNA-Scoop JAR file.
+See the next section for more details.

 To deactivate the active `conda` environment, use
 ```